lnochili/azure-actions-imagebuilder/README.md

 ### Customizer details

 In the Initial version of Github action,  we are supporting two customerizer types, 'Shell', and 'PowerShell'.
+Depending on the OS, select with PowerShell, or Shell.
 The customizer scripts need to be either publicly accessible or part of the github repository.
 Github action will upload the the customizer scripts from github repository so that the same can be run by Image Builder to customize the image.

-For your OS, select with PowerShell, or Shell.

-#### Windows Update Task
+This action has been designed to inject Github Build artifacts into the image.
+To make this work, you will need to setup a Build workflow, and in the setup of the Release pipeline, you must add specifics of the repo of the build artifacts.
+#### customizer-type (optional)
+  The value must be set to one of the ' Shell | PowerShell '.
+This input is optional and defaults to the type required to inject the build artifacts using the subsequent inputs on customizer.

+#### customizer-source & customizer-destination
+  These values are required only if customizer type is declared as Shell or PowerShell.
+  If the customizer-type is Shell or PowerShell, then the value must be set to the URI for customizer scripts where the URI is accessible public.
+  The source value must be set to the path in the Github repo, If it is differnt than the default Github build artifacts path.
+By default, the source value is set to default path of Github build artficats downloaded in the workflow.
+  The destination value must be set to the path By default, the destination value

+#### customizer-windows-Update (optional)
-For Windows only, the task will run Windows Update at the end of the customizations for the task, it will handle the reboots it requires.
+ The value is boolean and set to 'false' by default.
+This value is for Windows images only, the image builder will run Windows Update at the end of the customizations and also handle the reboots it requires.

-This is the Windows Update configuration that is executed:
+  Windows Update configuration is executed to install important and recommended Windows Updates, that are not preview:
 ```json
     "type": "WindowsUpdate",
     "searchCriteria": "IsInstalled=0",